SAP-archive/teched2021-DEV261/README.md

 > ⚠ NOTE: The various hands-on exercises uses [docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/) extensively.
 A basic knowledge of these technologies will also be helpful.

+- For MS Windows clients, it is recommended to use [PowerShell](https://www.microsoft.com/en-us/p/powershell/9mz1snwt0n5d)

 ## Exercises

 - [Getting Started](exercises/ex0/)